cca/dmba_vault_api/readme.md

 }
 ```

-Note that a request with an `id` parameter will still return results as formatted above, but there is guaranteed to be only one item in the results array.
+Note that a request with an `id` parameter will return JSON as formatted above, but there is guaranteed to be only one item in the `results` array.

 ## License